marthjod/eventhandler-demo/README.md

 nats_url="nats://$cluster_ip:$node_port"
 ```

 And run.
 CLI args following the container name are passed through to the publisher.
+Environment vars are used to overwrite (part of) its config.

 ```bash
 docker run -e NATS_URL=$nats_url eventhandler/publisher --payload='{}'